VTHoop/homer-hokie-tailgate-2/README.md

 Users can list new tickets and needed tickets to exchage with the tailgate
 ##### Game Menu Planner
 Users can list menu items that they will bring to the game

+### Folder Structure
+* Dev
+  This folder is used strictly for offline testing and file transfer when not on main developmemnt machine
+* Src
+  This is the main source folder
+  *  Common
+     Used for global utilities
+  *  Models
+     Standard folders for Python objects and their Flask views
+  *  Static
+     Images, JS, CSS
+  *  Templates
+      Standard folders for Jinja templating based on each Python object